02gillianrogers/Reflections/README.md

 31 Reflection
 When would you want to make changes in a separate branch rather than directly in master?
 What benefits does each approach have?
-If you change a seperate branch rather than directly in master, you have
+If you change a separate branch rather than directly in master, you have forgivness if something goes horribly wrong.
+A downside is you have to manually combine the other branch instead of simply saving it.